ElMoha943/VRC-Scripts/README.md

 ## LocalSettings
 A localSettings pannel made for "El Pecado" club, has multiple optimization options.

-## ControlTablet
-An admin tablet made for "El Pecado" club used to control various map toggles, as well as providing some utilities like teleport to common areas, respawn objets, etc.

 ## WhitelistTeleport
 Teleport toggle for staff/vip.
 Put an empty gameObject on the target field, thats the place where the user will be teleported.
 Add allowed users under StaffList.